Mobile Menu

 Gulf Breeze Fire Department: Join Us in Serving Your Community

-As fires continue to devastate communities across California, public awareness is growing about the critical importance of fire response.
+Fires and medical emergencies occur in all communities, large and small.
+Dedicated members of fire departments across the county protect their communities from these emergencies.
 Here in Gulf Breeze, our Fire Department operates as a combination professional/volunteer organization, with salaried professionals overseeing operations while our dedicated firefighters and medics serve the community on a volunteer basis.

 Why Volunteer with Gulf Breeze Fire Department?